X

 • For those who have already received 1 or more doses of PPSV23, or those with unclear documentation of the type of pneumococcal vaccine received:

-• Administer a second dose of PPSV23 at least 8 weeks after PCV13 and at least 5 years after the previous dose of PPSV23 (note: a second dose is not indicated for those with CSF leaks or cochlear implants).
+2. Next, administer a second dose of PPSV23, at least eight weeks following PCV13 and five years after the previous PPSV23 dose.
+Note that a second PPSV23 dose is unnecessary for individuals with CSF leaks or cochlear implants.

 • For those who have already received 1 dose of PCV13, do not administer an additional dose at 65 years or older.